reith2004/docs/readme.md

 ## To Install
 - download and extract to your web root
 - name your folder docs
+- you can now access it via localhost/docs/public,
-- just edit the links in the markdown files to suit your needs....
+- note: edit the links in the markdown files to suit your needs....

 ### [Official Website & Documentation](http://laravel.com)